After completing Part 1:

 After completing Part 2:

 In Part 2 you had an imaginary experience of burning paper on which was written your negative feelings and judgments.
 This is based on a powerful tool called Purge Writing.
-I strongly recommend it, and this is how it works:
+I strongly recommend this practice, especially when you feel overwhelmed and hopeless.
+This this is how it works:

 - Set a timer for no less than 10 minutes and no more than 30 minutes.